 How does keto diet benefit a human body?

 Keto diet is considered a better practice for weight loss purpose.
-The US National Institutes of Health conducted a study on ketogenic diet and concluded it as favorable for reducing body weight and mass index of obese patients as compared to other diet plans.
+The US National Institutes of Health conducted a study on the ketogenic diet and concluded it as favorable for reducing body weight and mass index of obese patients as compared to other diet plans.

 Low carbs also help control diabetes or Polycystic ovary syndrome as it shrinks the insulin levels in the blood.
 National Library of Medicine introduced a ketogenic diet to epileptic children to examine the effects.
 The results of the experiment were productive to the extent that even the medications were discontinued or decreased in children to control the seizures.
 Carb restriction and high fat intake are advised by physicians to control epileptic episodes in children.